Playboy of the Western World

 Listen to people names, place names, terms and idioms from the play Playboy of the Western World, by J.M.
 Synge, as read by Barbara Carswell.
 Files are contributed by Paul Meier and Elizabeth van den Berg, and the recording was made by IDEA Founder and Director Paul Meier on September 22, 2007.

 The following text can be found in PDF format here.

-Elizabeth van den Berg is an Associate Professor of Theatre Arts at McDaniel College in Westminster MD.
+Elizabeth van den Berg is an Associate Professor of Theatre Arts at McDaniel College in Westminster, Maryland.
 She works professionally as a voice, speech and dialect director for many theatres in the Baltimore MD and Washington, D.C., metropolitan area.
 A proud member of the Voice and Speech Trainers Association and Actor’s Equity Association, in 2006 she was honored with a Kennedy Center Gold Medallion in recognition of her work with the American College Theatre Festival.

 Barbara Carswell, a native of Northern Ireland, holds an MS. Ed from the University of Kansas, did her undergraduate work at St. Mary’s College of Education, Belfast, taught Irish to secondary school students in Northern Ireland, and in Rann na Feirste, Loch an Iubhair, and Gaoth Dobhair (Gaelteacht areas in Donegal), and also taught Irish at the University of Kansas.
 Her dialect is that of Donegal.

 PLACE NAMES AND TERMS

 Achill – an island off the western coast

 Balina – a town inland in County Mayo

 bedizened – dressed or adorned gaudily.
 Usually implies magnificence, fine riches